-Chateau Montelena is one of the original “blue-chip” estates in the Napa Valley with an illustrious history dating back to 1882, when Alfred Tubbs purchased 254 acres of land at the base of Mount St. Helena, two miles north of Calistoga in the north of the Napa.
+Chateau Montelena is one of the original “blue-chip” estates in the Napa Valley with an illustrious history dating back to 1882.
 Jim Barrett took over in 1972 and transformed the winery into what it is today.
-Jim sadly died very recently and so the winery is now run by his son Bo who continues the legacy of his father.
+Jim sadly died in early 2013 and so the winery is now run by his son Bo who continues the legacy of his father.

 Chateau Montelena shot to fame in 1976 with the Judgement of Paris tasting when it won first place for its 1973 Napa Valley Chardonnay.
 The tasting was lead by UK wine journalist Steven Spurrier who at the time was living and working in Paris in the wine shop Les Caves de la Madeleine.
 His idea was to pit the best Californian Chardonnays against the best Burgundies and then the best red Bordeaux against the best Californian Cabernets.
 What happened next was to shock the wine trade all over the world – California won first place in both the white and red categories.
 What was more astonishing was that most of the judges were in fact French.
 California and Montelena were put firmly on the map.
 The film Bottle Shock was released in 2008 and dramatises the events leading up to this monumental 1976 tasting.

-Montelena has now been making top class wine for over 30 years and the continuing top-ranking results are testimony to the efforts of Jim’s son Bo, who has been the master winemaker since 1982.
+Montelena has now been making top class wine for over 30 years and the continuing top-ranking results are testimony to Bo’s efforts, who has been the master winemaker since 1982.
 Chateau Montelena pride themselves on their sustainability making special efforts to be environmentally friendly.
 They converted 100% to solar power in 2007.